 The pilot executed a wide banking left turn, a pattern of approach Robert recognized from this weekly journey, but the arc was jagged and jerky, as if powerful gusts were buffeting the plane.
 They flew over a quarry filled with water, its surface rippled and dark blue, and Robert knew they would cross back over the thruway again just before the runway.

 He felt a vibration in his seat.
 Then the nose of the plane rose and they began to climb, followed by an angling downward.
 Up again, then down, faster this time.
 Repeat.
 Repeat.
 The aircraft was bucking fore and aft, like a bull trying to throw its rider.
 Passengers screamed and yelled, a discordant chorus of terror.
 Robert tried to formulate a reasonable explanation for what was happening.
 There was none.
 The plane was damaged.
 They were going to crash.
 With each lurch of the aircraft, more voices joined in the shouting.

 Bitter dread rose like bile in his throat.
 He tried to swallow, but his mouth had dried out.
-His pulse began to climb again and sweat ran from his forehead.
+His pulse rate began to increase again and sweat ran from his forehead.
 His groin heated, while the rest of him was freezing.
-He was paralyzed with fear.
+He was stricken with insurmountable fear.